 The Use of Disclaimers and Fine Print

 Businesses will often want to make a certain claim about their goods or services in their advertisements.
-However, to ensure that the claim is not false, they will include a disclaimer to accompany that claim.
+However, to ensure that the claim is not false, they will include a disclaimer to accompany that claim to avoid incurring legal liability.

-Often, these disclaimers or small print are able to effectively qualify so that it is not misleading or deceptive.
+Often, these disclaimers or small print are able to effectively qualify the claim so that it is not misleading or deceptive.
 However, this will depend on a number of factors and circumstances.

-When assessing whether a business has made a misleading or deceptive claim in an advertisement, the Court will consider all surrounding circumstances in which the claim was made, including any disclaimers.
+When assessing whether a business has made a misleading or deceptive claim in an advertisement, the Court, quite possibly the Federal Court, will consider all surrounding circumstances in which the claim was made, including any disclaimers.
 The Court will then look at the use of the disclaimer and assess whether it is prominent, clear and strong enough to become a part of the overall message of the advertisement.

-When determining whether you disclaimer is effective enough, you should consider:
+When determining whether your disclaimer is effective enough, you should consider:

 - how obvious it is;